 Paul Turner, on oath, answered NO in turn to each of these 3 questions.

 On answering No to the final question, he was handed a copy of his own Industrial Tribunal and asked to read out a highlighted paragraph.

 Paul Turner read aloud in court the following snippet taken from his own signed industrial tribunal application…

 “On the 14th May my local Gym was contacted with an anonymous email saying they had a police informant on the premises and named me as Paul Turner, the email said I was actively giving information to the police about people in the area , Paul [Ponting] was the only person who knew about this”

-This was a clear admission of being a police informant (also confirmed in recorded police phone calls here).
+This was a clear admission of being a police informant (also confirmed in recorded police phone calls.).

 Not only that, but Paul Turner admitted that I (Paul Ponting) was the only person that knew about that.
-That is true, as I have said all along, I knew 100% Paul turner was a police informant as he was enrolled by (an ex friend) DC Sean Cloherty of Special Branch (CID) in Lancashire police.
+That is true, as I have said all along, I knew 100% Paul Turner was a police informant as he was enrolled by (an ex-friend) police officer of mine who worked in Special Branch (CID) in Lancashire police.